1Crazymoney/ultrasonic-ios/QuietShare/README.md

 	- text box to key in the text which we want to send
 	- 'Send' button to send the above text
 	- 'Receive' button to make the app in the listening mode for the text
+	- 'Cancel' button to cancel sending or receiving mode
 	- Text view to display the recieved text